-Figure 3 is a bar graph showing the number of events detected observed and not detected observed by each radar.
+Figure 3 is a bar graph showing the number of events detected and not detected by each radar.
 Colour coding is used to represent our uncertainty in determining whether any HF attenuation had occurred.
 The all-sky camera (ASC) is also included in this plot, with all 74 events clearly present.
-The data presented in both panels are identical, but the radars/ASC are ordered by magnetic latitude in the top panel and by magnetic longitude in the bottom panel.
 The SYE and SYS radars detected attenuation during all events for which data were available (74 and 63 events respectively).
-For the SYE radar, 5 of these events included some evidence of HF attenuation but this signature was less clear compared to the other events.
-For the KER and HAL radars, most of the positive and negative identifications of HF attenuation were uncertain due to the variability of the background noise and lower backscatter occurrence for these radars, similar to Figure 2.
+For the SYE radar, 5 of these events had some evidence of HF attenuation but this signature was less clear compared to the other events.
+For the KER and HAL radars, most of the positive and negative identifications of HF attenuation were uncertain due to the variability of the background noise and lower backscatter occurrence for these radars,

+230 similar to Figure 2.
 The MCM and DCE radars rarely detect any attenuation during the PsA events.
 These two radars had good data availability, high echo occurrence, and the background noise exhibits smooth diurnal variations, so we conclude that the EEP impact area rarely extends to these latitudes.
 The lowest latitude radar, FIR, had very limited data availability, so it is not possible to draw conclusions about the EEP response at that location.

 To get a general overview of the spatial coverage of the PsA events, it is helpful to first consider only those events that had data available from most of the radars.
 Therefore, we now take the subset of events with data available from at least five of the following six radars: [HAL, KER, SAN, SPS, SYE, ZHO].
-These radars cover the spatial region extending from 59° to 75° magnetic latitude over a $\sim 100^{\circ}$ -wide magnetic longitudinal sector.
+These radars cover the spatial region extending from 58° to 74° magnetic latitude over a 106°-wide magnetic longitudinal sector.
 The DCE and MCM radars are not included in this list because the event detection rate at these sites was close to zero.
 The FIR radar was also excluded due to the low data availability.